aiHelpmate/Student-Information-Management-System/README.md

    - Staff can add, modify, and delete information in the user table, including personal information about staff, students, and teachers.
    - Staff can add, modify, and delete module information in the module table, including module ID, module name, user name, category, and grades.
    - Staff can publish or retrieve module grades on the module interface.

+## Technologies Used

+- **C++**: The core programming language used for implementing the system, showcasing proficiency in object-oriented programming.
+- **File I/O**: Utilizes file handling to store and retrieve user and module data.
+- **Standard Template Library (STL)**: Employs vectors and other STL components for efficient data management.

+## Code Structure

+- **User.h / User.cpp**: Defines the `User` class and its functionalities, including user management and data handling.
+- **Module.h / Module.cpp**: Implements the `Module` class, encapsulating module-related data and operations.
+- **Utils.h / Utils.cpp**: Provides utility functions for loading user and module data from files and processing strings.
+- **StudentLogic.h / StudentLogic.cpp**: Contains the logic specific to student interactions, including menu navigation and grade management.
+- **TeacherLogic.h / TeacherLogic.cpp**: Manages the functionalities available to teachers, such as updating grades and module information.
+- **StaffLogic.h / StaffLogic.cpp**: Facilitates staff operations for managing users and modules.
+- **StringHelper.h / StringHelper.cpp**: Offers formatting and display functions to enhance console output readability.

 ## Getting Started